-Exclusive bonus: Get the only runner’s calorie calculator that factors in your metabolism and the miles you ran to help you determine exactly how many calories you burned each day.
-Plus, get a breakdown of how many calories you need to eat (including how many carbs, proteins and fats you should target) to lose weight.
-Download yours for free here.I just downloaded the @Runners_Connect calorie calculator to determine my food intake, you can too!
-Click To Tweet
+Get the only runner’s calorie calculator that factors in your metabolism and the miles you ran to help you determine exactly how many calories you burned each day.
+Plus, get a breakdown of how many calories you need to eat (including how many carbs, proteins and fats you should target) to lose weight in your members-only download section.

 Many marathon runners automatically assume they are going shed pounds with all the extra mileage they are putting in.

 However, not only should you ensure that you’re recovering properly after your hard workouts and long runs by eating the right foods, you also need to account for what I call “hidden calories”.